kadekillary/tmdbr/README.md

 ## Usage

-In order to call most functions you will need the `IMDB_ID` for the movie.
-Additionally, for person data you will need to retrieve their ID from TMDB.
+In order to call most functions you will need the `IMDB_ID` for a movie.
+Additionally, for person related data you will need to retrieve their ID from TMDb.

 * Get Movie Details
 ```r